-3.1 Related Literature
+3.1.
+Related literature

 Our research targets a specific culture around photography known as the Kodak culture (Chalfen, 1987).
 Here, photography is undertaken by ordinary people (as opposed to professional and hobbyist photographers) who use photographs to participate in home mode communication: "a pattern of interpersonal and small group communication centered around the home."
-This home mode emphasizes storytelling as a dominant feature of how photos are interpreted and shared (Chalfen, 1987).
+This home mode emphasizes story-telling as a dominant feature of how photos are interpreted and shared (Chalfen, 1987).

 While the Kodak culture is adopting digital photos, this does not imply that the Kodak culture embraces all digital photo methods.
-For example, Miller and Edwards (2007 found that websites for digital photo sharing, such as Flickr.com, are largely unadopted by the Kodak culture.
-Indeed, another culture (which they call Snaprs) use these sites primarily for showing off photographs (rather than family snapshots) to strangers.
-In contrast, Kodak culture people often relied on printed versions for sharing, but showed a preference for using e-mail (instead of web sites) when sharing digital photos.
-This was because they prefer private photo sharing.
+For example, Miller and Edwards (2007) found that websites for digital photo-sharing, such as Flickr.com, are largely unadopted by the Kodak culture.
+Indeed, another culture (which they call Snaprs) uses these sites primarily for showing off photographs (rather than family snapshots) to strangers.
+In contrast, Kodak culture people often relied on printed versions for sharing, but showed a preference for using e-mail (instead of websites) when sharing digital photos.
+This was because they prefer private photo-sharing with family and friends, as opposed to the Snapr notion of online public photo-sharing.
 This suggests that Kodak culture families would highly value technologies that can improve the manner in which they are able to share digital photos in their homes with family and friends, vs. strangers.

-Other researchers have examined co-present storytelling over photos to elicit requirements for photoware: software aimed at photo sharing and organization.
+Other researchers have examined co-present story-telling over photos to elicit requirements for photoware: software aimed at photo-sharing and organization.
 Frohlich et al. (2002) found that co-present sharing is an enjoyable activity because it allows people to relive experiences, share them with others, and jointly reminisce.
 While performing these acts, people also had a strong preference for sharing prints because of their manipulability.
-Crabtree et al. (2004) investigated co-present storytelling further and articulated the importance of being able to gesture at photos and create situated arrangements (e.g., various piles of photos that designate public or private viewing).
-Building on this, Lindley and Mark (2006) found that prints were preferred for facilitating these types of interactions.
+Crabtree et al. (2004) investigated co-present story-telling further and articulated the importance of being able to gesture at photos and create situated arrangements (e.g., various piles of photos that designate public or private viewing).
+Building on this, Lindley and Monk (2006) found that prints were preferred for facilitating these types of interactions.
 They also found that people like viewing photos on large, high-resolution displays in social spaces (e.g., the living room), but dislike the need for crowding around a laptop or monitor when showing to larger groups.
-Slide show modes for showing digital photos were also seen to inhibit conversation by restricting the flow of sharing (Lindley and Mark, 2006).
+Slide show modes for showing digital photos were also seen to inhibit conversation by restricting the flow of sharing (Lindley and Monk, 2006).